Catholic Church sex abuse cases in the United States: Establishment of third-party reporting system against bishops

 On June 13, 2019, during a meeting in Baltimore, the General Assembly of the U.S. Conference of Catholic Bishops approved a measure to authorize the design of a "third-party system" for receiving confidentially, by phone or online, reports of possible violations by bishop.
-The "third-party system", which was approved by a vote of 205 to 16 with 3 abstentions, complies with Pope Francis' Vos estis lux mund.
+The "third-party system", which was approved by a vote of 205 to 16 with 3 abstentions, complies with Pope Francis' Vos estis lux mundi.
 By a vote of 200 to 21 with 2 abstentions, the bishops also voted to authorize the executive committee to develop a more detailed proposal for a third-party reporting system, including financial, structural, and other necessary adjustments to account for Vos estis lux mundi, for review and approval by the Conference's Administrative Committee at its September and November 2019 meetings.
 Additionally, the bishops voted in favor of committing to activate the third-party reporting system by no later than May 31, 2020 by a 220 to 4 vote with 1 abstention.